lawvs/dev.poooi.app/docs/api-redux.md

 ## Basic usage

-Reducers are defined in `views/redux`, store is created in `views/create-store`, and ctions are placed with components.
+Reducers are defined in `views/redux`, store is created in `views/create-store`, and actions are placed with components.

 The best practice to access store data is to use `connect` HOC from `react-redux` together with `Reselect` selectors.